As smart hubs take control of more of our home technology, choosing the right controller is essential to best manage your existing and future devices.

 SmartThings Hub Key Attributes

 The SmartThings Hub is also available on its own, or as part of a bundle of smart home gadgets to help get your technologically advanced house going.
 Rather than focusing on web control, the SmartThings device goes directly for the app approach, and therefore has a very smart and attractive iOS, Windows Mobile or Android app to take control of your devices.

 Designed as a platform for the smart home, the SmartThings hub has a modular feel to it, so you can add extra features to the app as your smart home technology grows, and you only need the components you want, all of which can be controlled, customized and monitored from the main app.

 You can read my full review of the Iris Hub on it’s own, at this page.

 You get two free months of the pro service, which you really need to manage for advanced control of devices, video streaming from cameras, advanced rules, and voice control.
-We guess $9.99 isn’t much for all those features, but there are better solutions.
+We guess the price isn’t much for all those features, but there are better solutions.

 This hub is quicker and easier to set up, but this time its power cable first, then the Ethernet cable to your router.
 If you bought it from SmartThings, you already have an account set up, if not creating one is straightforward.
 You can set up the location of your home, so it can perform geo-fencing based tasks.